Source code for redisvl.index.index

 )

-[docs] @check_modules_present() def set_client(self, client: redis.Redis): """Manually set the Redis client to use with the search index.
+[docs] @setup_redis() def set_client(self, redis_client: redis.Redis, **kwargs): """Manually set the Redis client to use with the search index.
 This method configures the search index to use a specific Redis or Async Redis client.
 It is useful for cases where an external, custom-configured client is preferred instead of creating a new one.
-Args: client (redis.Redis): A Redis or Async Redis client instance to be used for the connection.
-Raises: TypeError: If the provided client is not valid. .. code-block:: python import redis from redisvl.index import SearchIndex client = redis.Redis.from_url("redis://localhost:6379") index = SearchIndex.from_yaml("schemas/schema.yaml") index.set_client(client) """ if not isinstance(client, redis.Redis): raise TypeError("Invalid Redis client instance") self._redis_client = client return self
+Args: redis_client (redis.Redis): A Redis or Async Redis client instance to be used for the connection.
+Raises: TypeError: If the provided client is not valid. .. code-block:: python import redis from redisvl.index import SearchIndex client = redis.Redis.from_url("redis://localhost:6379") index = SearchIndex.from_yaml("schemas/schema.yaml") index.set_client(client) """ if not isinstance(redis_client, redis.Redis): raise TypeError("Invalid Redis client instance") self._redis_client = redis_client return self

 [docs] def create(self, overwrite: bool = False, drop: bool = False) -> None: """Create an index in Redis with the current schema and properties.
 Args: overwrite (bool, optional): Whether to overwrite the index if it already exists.
 Defaults to False. drop (bool, optional): Whether to drop all keys associated with the index in the case of overwriting.
 Defaults to False.
 Raises: RuntimeError: If the index already exists and 'overwrite' is False.
 ValueError: If no fields are defined for the index. .. code-block:: python # create an index in Redis; only if one does not exist with given name index.create() # overwrite an index in Redis without dropping associated data index.create(overwrite=True) # overwrite an index in Redis; drop associated data (clean slate) index.create(overwrite=True, drop=True) """ # Check that fields are defined. redis_fields = self.schema.redis_fields if not redis_fields: raise ValueError("No fields defined for index") if not isinstance(overwrite, bool): raise TypeError("overwrite must be of type bool") if self.exists(): if not overwrite: logger.info("Index already exists, not overwriting.") return None logger.info("Index already exists, overwriting.") self.delete(drop=drop) try: self._redis_client.ft(self.name).create_index( # type: ignore fields=redis_fields, definition=IndexDefinition( prefix=[self.schema.index.prefix], index_type=self._storage.type ), ) except: logger.exception("Error while trying to create the index") raise

-[docs] @check_index_exists() def delete(self, drop: bool = True): """Delete the search index while optionally dropping all keys associated with the index.
+[docs] def delete(self, drop: bool = True): """Delete the search index while optionally dropping all keys associated with the index.
 Args: drop (bool, optional): Delete the key / documents pairs in the index.
-Defaults to True. raises: redis.exceptions.ResponseError: If the index does not exist. """ try: self._redis_client.ft(self.schema.index.name).dropindex( # type: ignore delete_documents=drop ) except: logger.exception("Error while deleting index")
+Defaults to True. raises: redis.exceptions.ResponseError: If the index does not exist. """ try: self._redis_client.ft(self.schema.index.name).dropindex( # type: ignore delete_documents=drop ) except Exception as e: raise RedisSearchError(f"Error while deleting index: {str(e)}") from e

 [docs] def load( self, data: Iterable[Any], id_field: Optional[str] = None, keys: Optional[Iterable[str]] = None, ttl: Optional[int] = None, preprocess: Optional[Callable] = None, batch_size: Optional[int] = None, ) -> List[str]: """Load objects to the Redis database.
 Returns the list of keys loaded to Redis.
 RedisVL automatically handles constructing the object keys, batching, optional preprocessing steps, and setting optional expiration (TTL policies) on keys.
 Args: data (Iterable[Any]): An iterable of objects to store. id_field (Optional[str], optional): Specified field used as the id portion of the redis key (after the prefix) for each object.
 Defaults to None. keys (Optional[Iterable[str]], optional): Optional iterable of keys.
 Must match the length of objects if provided.
 Defaults to None. ttl (Optional[int], optional): Time-to-live in seconds for each key.
 Defaults to None. preprocess (Optional[Callable], optional): A function to preprocess objects before storage.
 Defaults to None. batch_size (Optional[int], optional): Number of objects to write in a single Redis pipeline execution.
 Defaults to class's default batch size.
 Returns: List[str]: List of keys loaded to Redis.
 Raises: ValueError: If the length of provided keys does not match the length of objects. .. code-block:: python data = [{"test": "foo"}, {"test": "bar"}] # simple case keys = index.load(data) # set 360 second ttl policy on data keys = index.load(data, ttl=360) # load data with predefined keys keys = index.load(data, keys=["rvl:foo", "rvl:bar"]) # load data with preprocessing step def add_field(d): d["new_field"] = 123 return d keys = index.load(data, preprocess=add_field) """ try: return self._storage.write( self._redis_client, # type: ignore objects=data, id_field=id_field, keys=keys, ttl=ttl, preprocess=preprocess, batch_size=batch_size, ) except: logger.exception("Error while loading data to Redis") raise